 Installation

-To install the watch-xfce-xfconf executable locally in ~/.local/bin/watch-xfce-xfconf
+To install the watch-xfce-xfconf executable locally in ~/.local/bin/watch-xfce-xfconf using pip, run:

 pip install --user watch-xfce-xfconf

-flag will install watch-xfce-xfconf system-wide in /usr/local/bin/watch-xfce-xfconf
+(Omitting the --user flag will install watch-xfce-xfconf system-wide in /usr/local/bin/watch-xfce-xfconf.)

 Usage